Brexit News! Why should I learn a language - Post Brexit?

 Disregarding the negativity that this decision has brought upon us there are many positives to learning a language and they are not just about words.
 Learning a second language is not an unusual concept.
 More than half of the world's population speaks more than one language.
 It should be something we do naturally rather than balk at.

 Learning a language teaches you about other cultures.
 It makes you learn about customs and decipher behaviours.
 It gives you confidence and improves your general intelligence.
-It can bring satisfaction and give you more career opportunites.
+It can bring satisfaction and give you more career opportunities.
 Who doesn't want all this for themselves or the next generation?

 This week I've asked three foreign language teachers to share with us why they think learning a language is so important and how it has benefited them.
+Whether you're interested in virtual Japanese classes or learning Spanish in person, the key is to start.
+The benefits are vast, from enhancing cognitive abilities to opening up new career paths.
+Let's embrace the opportunities that language learning brings and build a more connected world.

 "Languages are not just a bunch of grammar rules and vocabulary stuck together.